 The Department of Education and Skills has identified that the following areas are likely to require additional school facilities/ reservation of sites over the plan period:

-- A new primary school in Ashbourne, Navan, Dunboyne, Dunshaughlin and Ratoath.
+- A new primary school in Ashbourne, Navan, Dunboyne, Dunshaughlin, Ratoath, Trim and Kilcock Environs.

-- A new post primary school in Drogheda Environs, Ashbourne, Navan, Dunboyne, Enfield and Ratoath.
+- A new post primary school in Drogheda Environs, Ashbourne, Navan, Dunboyne, Enfield, Trim and Ratoath.

 - A new third level (PLC) facility for Dunboyne.